outrowender/valorant-ingame-twitch-chat/readme.md

 # valorant-ingame-twitch-chat.py

-A script who connects your Twitch chat to game party chat!
+A script who shows your Twitch chat in your game system chat!

 Console: